treeverse/lakeFS/docs/reference/authorization.md

 ---
 layout: default
-title: Authorization
+title: Role Based Access Control (RBAC)
-description: This section covers authorization (using AWS IAM)  of your lakeFS server.
+description: This section covers authorization (using RBAC)  of your lakeFS server.
 parent: Reference
 nav_order: 65
 has_children: false
 ---

-# Authorization
+# Role Based Access Control (RBAC)
 {: .no_toc }

 {% include toc.html %}

-## Role Based Access Control

 {: .note}
 > RBAC is only available in [lakeFS cloud](https://lakefs.cloud).
 This scalable fully-managed lakeFS service is also SOC 2 compliant.<br/>
 > A simpler ACL-based authorization mechanism is planned for open-source lakeFS.
 For more details see [this announcement](../posts/security_update.html).

-### RBAC Model
+## RBAC Model

 Access to resources is managed very much like [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html){:target="_blank"}.